 It seems like half the town gathers at Grandma's (Alese Bricken for those of you who do not know her) for Thanksgiving.
 It is the time to catch up with my neighbors.
 Funny how we live in a small town and in the winter we can still go months without talking to each other.

 We will have the traditional American feast but with parts of my Alaska native heritage thrown in – Grandma cannot seem to cook a meal without adding moose to the menu and, of course, smoked salmon for the appetizer.
-And, there is the pumpkin pie and mincemeat – does anyone know how a mincemeat pie became part of this? – not my favorite, I’ll tell you!
-But, I will have a small sliver because Grandma thinks it is good for my bones.
+And, there is the pumpkin pie and mincemeat – does anyone know how a mincemeat pie became part of this?
+Not my favorite, I'll tell you!
+But, I will have a tiny sliver because Grandma thinks it is good for my bones.
 And, I choose my battles with Grandma.